 OBTAINING A VOTER REGISTRATION FORM

-Online: Kentucky voter registration application or download a voter registration card
+Online: Kentucky voter registration application

-You can register at one of the following locations:
+In person: You can register at one of the following locations:

-- County clerk's office
+- Local county clerk's office

 By mail/ in writing: Download a voter registration card and mail it to the State Board of Elections or your County Clerk